ProjectZetta/RemoteFutures/doc/Concept.md

 Maybe a tiny macro would do something similar for Remote-comprehension.

 Maybe the implementation of the async / await mechanims ( SIP-22 ) provides further inspiration.

+This here added just to trigger build on travis.